sinsunsan/open-design-library/docs/how-to-draw-in-autocad.md

 * The drawing need to be wrapped in a A4 rectangle at its impression size A block is provided for each scale to serve this purpose
 * a print settings need to be settle in the paper space using A4 drawings

+### Block definition

+####  Insertion point

+* Choose the insertion point of the block wisely in a significative point of the object, by default the top bottom, left corner of the object

+####  Block and layer

+* The objects in the block should be in 0 layer expect if some elements need to be printed with other layers style.
+For exemple if a block should be placed in layer OL-1-normal instead of settings elements inside this block to OL-1-normal layer, set them at 0 layer so that changing layer will be easy.

+####  Block naming

+* name the block in english so that it is descriptive of the element
+* use dash "-" separator between words
+* suffix the block name by "OL-" that mean Open library and allow to group open library blocks in the list